Esri/arcgis-maps-sdk-java-samples/local_server/local-server-generate-elevation-profile/README.md

     1. Get url from local geoprocessing service using `LocalGeoprocessingService.getUrl()`.
     2. Get server job id of geoprocessing job using `GeoprocessingJob.getServerJobId()`.
     3. Replace `GPServer` from url with `MapServer/jobs/jobId`, to get generate elevation profile data.
-    4. Create a `ServiceGeodatabase` from the new url, get its first `FeatureTable` and create a `FeatureLayer` from it.
-Set the surface placement and a renderer to the feature layer, and add it to the scene's list of operational layers.
+    4. Create a `ServiceGeodatabase` from the derived url and create a `FeatureLayer` from the first `FeatureTable`.
+Set the surface placement mode and add a renderer to the feature layer, then add the new layer to the scene's list of operational layers.

 ## Relevant API